z-shell/zsh-navigation-tools/README.md

 n-list "This is a number 123" "This line too has a number: 456"
 ```

 Blue is the default color, it doesn't have to be set.
+See `zshexpn` man page
+for more information on `Zsh` patterns.